zumafezeka/cloud-computing-predict/README.md

 #### Part 1: Lambda Initialisation

-Part 1 involves creating the AWS Lambda Function with a Python 3.7 runtime.
-You will also attach the IAM role created within step 5 to govern the lambda function's access control.
+Part 1 involves creating the AWS Lambda Function with a Python 3.10 runtime.
+You will also attach the "CC_Predict_Role" IAM role to govern the lambda function's access control.
+Give your lambda a relevant name using the following naming convention, Cohort-(first three letters of your first name)(first three letters of your first name)-CC-predict-lambda, so for example Dora Explorer from the January 2023 data engineering part time cohort would be, `2301PTDE-DOREXP-CC-predict-lambda`.

 #### Part 2: Layer Addition